Label: Rexius Records

 The Return of the Venus-Chameleon

 Starting as a singer-songwriter inspired by the likes of Queen and Elton John, Ernest Noah’s musical journey has taken him through experimental jazz, p-funk, motown, disco and back again.
-A type of versatility earned through years of performance and collaboration with a great variety of musicians: Everything from singing with Sweden’s most renowned Big Band and working as an artist in Greece, Thailand and Norway; to writing top-of-the-charts songs for Japanese boy band Sexy Zone.
-Under the name ColorShift, together with producer Ben Buster, he released the single Fight Until We Fall (2015), which captured the attention of Swedish radio and made the top 10 for upcoming artists for one week.
+A type of versatility earned through years of performance and collaboration with a great variety of musicians: Everything from singing with Sweden’s most renowned Big Band and working as an artist in Greece, Thailand and Norway to writing top-of-the-charts songs for Japanese boy band Sexy Zone.
+Under the name ColorShift, together with producer Ben Buster, he released the single Fight Until We Fall (2015), which captured the attention of Swedish radio and made the top 10 for upcoming artists.